Andhra Petrochemicals Reports Credit Rating Downgrade by ICRA on Long-Term Facilities

 *this image is generated using AI for illustrative purposes only.

 Andhra Petrochemicals has announced a revision in its credit ratings assigned by ICRA, with downgrades affecting the majority of its credit facilities.
-The company communicated this development to The Bombay Stock Exchange through a regulatory disclosure dated 7 February 2026.
+The company communicated this development to The Bombay Stock Exchange through regulatory disclosures dated 7 February 2026 and 11 February 2026.

 Credit Rating Revisions